 - Microsoft 365 E1, E3, E5, or A5

-You must hold the SharePoint Administrator role or have equivalent permissions to access and manage Catalog Management in the SharePoint admin center.
+Assign the SharePoint Administrator or SharePoint Advanced Management Administrator role or have equivalent permissions to access and manage Catalog Management in the SharePoint admin center.

 No immediate action is required.
 Users will not notice any changes unless administrators apply governance actions to the generated clusters.